1221275-AndrePereira/Sports_Player_Ratings_Project/README.md

 ## How to run

-For now, you need to run the backend by clicking CTRL+F5.
+For now, you need to run the backend by clicking CTRL+F5 and choosing more C# options and then WebApi(https).
-Open a cmd terminal in Visual Studio Code and do "docker compose up --build -d".
-You must have Docker app installed on your PC.
-Run the command "cd Frontend_App" and then the command "ng serve --open".
+Open a cmd terminal in Visual Studio Code and run the command "cd Frontend_App" and then the command "ng serve --open".

 ## Disclaimer